 Following the indications of Figure 1, we therefore positioned a pair of cameras opposite the axle being tested.
 A short video representative of a loading cycle on rough cobbles passage, as well as the range of motion in the vertical direction measured by digital image correlation is shown below.

 We see that despite large rigid body movements of the components, EikoTwin-DIC is able to capture the entire kinematics of the rough cobblestones passage.
-It is noted that in addition to this result, the measurement is expressed directly on the finite element mesh of the part, allowing an immediate comparison with the displacements ranges predicted by the simulation for this loading cycle.
+It is noted that in addition to this result, the measurement is expressed directly on the finite element mesh of the part, allowing an immediate comparison with the displacements fields predicted by the simulation for this loading cycle.

 Results and perspectives